What are the standards referred to in the Electronic Filing Rules § 22.71 and § 22.72

 signatures, and because the court system still requires appeal

-copies on paper, there is a minimum number of paper copies that
+copies on paper, there are a minimum number of paper copies that

 will be required for the foreseeable future.